 This one’s pretty straight forward!

-First you’re going to want to download the symmetry worksheets by clicking on the image below:
+First you’re going to want to download the symmetry worksheets by clicking on the download box at the bottom of the page.

 Once you’ve downloaded them, you’ll need to print them off onto paper.